AnteT/SQLDataModel/README.md

 ```bash
 $ pip install SQLDataModel
 ```
-Then import the main class `SQLDataModel` into your local project, see usage details below.
+Then import the main class `SQLDataModel` into your local project, see [usage](#usage) below or go straight to the [project docs](https://sqldatamodel.readthedocs.io).

 ---

 ### Quick Example
-SQLDataModel can be created from any number of [sources](#data-sources), as a quick demo lets create one using a Wikipedia page:
+A `SQLDataModel` can be created from any number of [sources](#data-sources), as a quick demo lets create one using a Wikipedia page:

 ```python
 >>> from SQLDataModel import SQLDataModel